Tomatillo Elk Verde Stew

 Ingredients

-• 1 pound tomatillos (or) 4 cups, husked and rinsed
+• 1 lb tomatillos (about 4 cups), husked and rinsed

 • 2 white onions, halved